Paul DeJong Player Props: Cardinals vs. Reds

 Paul DeJong At The Plate

-- DeJong is hitting .289 with four doubles, eight home runs and eight walks.
+- DeJong has four doubles, eight home runs and eight walks while hitting .291.

-- In 37.5% of his games this season, DeJong has had at least one RBI.
-He's picked up more than one in 20.8% and driven in three or more of his team's runs in two contests.
+- DeJong has had at least one RBI in 36.0% of his games this season (nine of 25), with two or more RBI five times (20.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 14 games this season (58.3%), including multiple runs in three games.
+- In 60.0% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (16.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.